ericclack/pygamezero_candy/doc/part2.rst

 Here's what this code does:

-#. if they key pressed is space...
+#. if the key pressed is SPACE...
-#. get the co-ordinates of the tile that the cursor is over
+#. get the co-ordinates of the tile that the cursor is over and store in :code:`x` and :code:`y` variables
 #. swap the tiles at co-ordinates :code:`(x,y)` and :code:`(x+1,y)`

 Did you notice something wrong with that code?
 Press run to see.
 That's right, we've not written the code for :code:`cursor_tile_pos` yet.
 Let's add that now, above the :code:`draw` function, add this code...